- Turdus merula

 Generally abundant and widespread over much of the region.
 Breeds on the Faroes, British Isles, France and Spain east to the southern Urals, reaching much of Scandinavia except the far north and the higher mountains.
 In the south occurs along the north Mediterranean coast from Spain to the Middle East and on most major islands, Turkey except much of the interior, and the Caucasus.
 Also breeds on the Azores, Madeira, Canary Islands and from Morocco to Tunisia.
 Now breeds annually in very small numbers in Iceland.

 Populations breeding in the far north and from Poland northwards and eastwards are largely migratory with most birds moving to the south-west from late September and returning in March-April.
 Elsewhere, in parts of range such as Britain, a partial migrant with many birds moving to Ireland.
 Occurs in winter in coastal Iceland, the birds probably originating in Scandinavia.

 A popular myth in Britain is that male Blackbirds with black bills are immigrants from Scandinavia; the black bill just means it is a first-year male, and is shown by resident immatures as well as arriving migrant immatures.
-Immigrants from Scandinavia can sometimes be distinguished by their marginally longer wings (when measured during ringing), but even this is not wholly reliable.
+Immigrants from Scandinavia can sometimes be distinguished by their marginally longer wings (when measured during ringing), but even this is not wholly reliable, with some overlap.

 Vagrants recorded in Svalbard, Bear Island, Jan Mayen and a rare winter visitor to Kuwait.
 Casual vagrant to Greenland.
-Accidental to northeastern United States and Canada, where the origin is questioned as likely escapes; however it seems that Eurasian Blackbird is not a popular cagebird there.
+Accidental in the northeastern United States and Canada, where the origin is questioned as likely escapes; however it seems that Eurasian Blackbird is not a popular cagebird there.